Free trade agreements of Israel: Canada - Israel Free Trade Agreement

-Israel and Canada signed their first free trade agreement on 31 July 1996 which came into force in 1 January 1997, listing a number of goods without duties or with low fees of duty.
+Israel and Canada negotiated free trade agreement since 1994, and signed their first free trade agreement on 31 July 1996 which came into force on 1 January 1997, listing a number of goods without duties or with low fees of duty.

 Israel and Canada also signed an agreement on telecommunication equipment.

 The free trade agreement was updated in 2019, eliminating tariffs on goods from Israel and Canada.